RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 ```

 :::tip 📝 NOTE:
-Remember, the Application EUI parameter was not required in the ChirpStack platform.
+The Application EUI parameter is not required in the ChirpStack platform.
 Therefore, it is possible to use the same ID as the Device EUI.
 Otherwise, the firmware will complain.
 :::

 6. Set the Application Key.